translate/l10n-guide/docs/guide/preparing_files_for_wordfast.rst

 #.
 Close the blank document

-MS Word doesn't seem to remember this setting, so you have to check that it is enabled everytime you open a l10n file.
+MS Word doesn't seem to remember this setting, so you have to check that it is enabled every time you open a l10n file.

 Normally there are many ways to open a document in MS Word, eg drag-and-drop, :kbd:`Ctrl+O`, :menuselection:`File --> Open`, and double-clicking.
 For MS